 It’s hard to explain, but the magnificence of this monument is overwhelming.
 With the sun rising and the crowds beginning to pour in, the grounds came alive and the beauty unfolded.
-Something that is difficult to see in pictures is the details and texture of the stone.
-The marble has many facets to it, and the sunlight at different times of day makes the stone look different colors.
-After an hour of wandering around taking pictures at multiple angles, we still didn’t want to leave and kept looking behind us before we walked away.
+Something that is difficult to see in p

 But an even bigger surprise is the story behind the Taj Mahal.
 Built in the 1600’s by the 4th Mogul (Muslim) Emperor Shah Jahan, this building took 20,000 workers everyday for 22 years to construct.
-It was built in honor of his 3rd wife, Mumtaz who died giving birth to her 14th child.
-Their love was so great that he built this monument for her after her death.
+It was built in honor of his 3rd wife, Mumtaz who died givin

 But let me back up for a second.
 Yes, she was Shah Jahan’s third wife (of 4!) and he even had many other “unofficial wives”.
 This was a time when marriages were often not for love, but for political gains and a blending of blood lines.
 And men took multiple wives.
 But yet despite this, a man loved a woman and together they married against the wills of their families and lived for 19 years.
 Mumtaz was the only wife that bore his children and after her death he took no more wives.
 In fact Shah Jahan’s son eventually took power from him and imprisoned him in the Red Fort where he died on a balcony that directly faced the Taj Mahal.